 Investigators may submit applications to the IRB office at any time.
 The types of IRB review are described in Section 11 (Types of IRB Review) and the review process is described in Section 13 (Steps in the IRB Application and Review Process).
-The IRB will attempt to review Exempt Status and Expedited Reviews within 10 business days of receipt of a complete application.
+The IRB will attempt to review Exempt Status, Limited Review, and Expedited Review protocols within 10 business days of receipt of a complete application.
 Projects requiring Full Committee review must be submitted at least two weeks prior to the next convened meeting of the Full Committee.